In this tutorial, you will learn how to setup an Ansible control node on Rocky Linux 9 and execute some adhoc commands through it.

 How to install Ansible on CentOS 7

-In this tutorial, you have successfully setup an Ansible Control Node on Rocky Linux 9 and also tested the configuration by executing some Ansible adhoc commands.
+In this tutorial, you have learned how to install Ansible on Linux 9 and also tested the configuration by executing some Ansible adhoc commands.